God Bless America

 It is not necessary to like Donald Trump in order to be in favour of maintaining and deepening our friendship with America.
 It is also wildly counterproductive to keep criticising him.
 Too many of our politicians – particularly on the opposition benches – have forgotten where our real interests actually lie.
-Constantly criticising a President who will certainly be in the White House for another two years, and may be there for another 6, is not in the interests of either Britain, or the West in general.
+Constantly criticising a President who will certainly be in the White House for another 18 months, and may be there for another 5 and a half years, is not in the interests of either Britain, or the West in general.
 There is a lot to be gained by engaging constructively with this administration.
 There is nothing to be gained by wilfully alienating the US.
 The British government should ignore the twitter woke.
 There is real politics to be done.

 It is fashionable in the UK to pretend, somehow, Hillary Clinton would have been a better option.
 Not for the UK.
 Not now.
 The unpredictable nature of the US President – and his obvious antipathy to the EU – is clearly to our advantage as we set about, finally, extricating ourselves from the anti-democratic train-wreck in Brussels.
 The EU is heavily reliant on both our countries; in fact, it categorically needs us for its continued defence and security.
 Sure, we’d all rather things stay friendly – but, as we go down to the wire on Brexit, remembering how essential the UK and the US’s co-operation is to our European friends and allies seems wise.